grawk/nemo-page/documentation/models/element.md

 `@argument baseOverride {WebElement}` - An optional override for the base element it uses to retrieve the element.

 `@returns {Promise}` - Returns the promise from clicking the element.

+### hover(baseOverride)
+Hovers over the element on the page.

+`@argument baseOverride {WebElement}` - An optional override for the base element it uses to retrieve the element.

+`@returns {Promise}` - Returns the promise from hovering over the element.

 ### dragAndDropTo(dropItem)
 Drags the element and drops it inside the item specified by dropItem.